 Women were gradually admitted to universities in the UK in the late 19th and early 20th centuries.
 Universities in the UK date from the 13th century.
 They were male only for over 500 years.

-And they have been working in enabling women to go to university for at least one century.
-This undermines your main point that markets don't work in education.
+And they have been working in enabling women to go to university for at least 150 years.
+This undermines your main point that markets don't work in changing admissions policies in education.

 This is so beyond retarded.
 This is why libertarians can't be taken seriously.
 Yes, let's tolerate centuries of discrimination, because the market will eventually save us.